 WWDC is where Apple announces all of its operating system updates and developer tool changes.
 The company sometimes releases new hardware or services during the event, but it is mostly focused on what developers can do with the new updates.

 The conference is one of Apple's biggest annual events and costs the company around $50 million to run.
 All operating systems become available as developer betas through the summer then released to the public in the fall.

 When Epic purposefully violated the App Store guidelines, Apple pulled Fortnite from the App Store.
 Epic was prepared with a lawsuit, which is still underway.

 Apple acquires many companies each year and doesn't usually make it known to the public.
 Acquisitions occur to secure patents, technology, or employees to further Apple's work in certain areas.

 Apple Park is the company's second campus built in Cupertino, California.
 It's one of the final products pitched by the late CEO, Steve Jobs.
 The massive ring-shaped building is now an iconic symbol of Apple's dedication to design, green energy, and the future of technology.

 In-person events take place at the Steve Jobs Theater — a glass structure overlooking the campus.
 Apple has recorded all of its remote events from the campus as well.

 Apple combating COVID-19

 The coronavirus began affecting Apple in early 2020 as it ravaged China.
-The lockdown of the Apple supply chain was only the beginning, however, as the entire world fell victim to the virus.
+However, the lockdown of the Apple supply chain was only the beginning, as the entire world fell victim to the virus.